HwuuPhuc0904/Go_backend_ecommerce/README.md

-# Building a stỏre back-end using golang and mysql for db
+# Building a store back-end using golang and mysql for db